 Erosion control and stormwater management will be followed at borrow sites and waste areas as set forth in the Wisconsin State Statutes and Administrative Code.
-The contractor's Erosion Control Implementation Plan (ECIP) for borrow sites and waste areas will cover erosion control.
+The contractor's ECIP for borrow sites and waste areas will cover erosion control.
 The ECIP will establish the schedule of implementation for temporary and permanent erosion control devices on the highway project and at the project borrow or waste sites.
-The ECIP will become part of the contract and will be submitted to WisDOT for approval and to WDNR for concurrence.
-The ECIP must be developed by the contractor and submitted to the WDNR for review at least 14 days prior to the preconstruction conference.